Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Conclusions

 \section{Conclusions}

-In this work, we proposed a speech extraction system (SD-MTSS), which consists of a speaker diarization (SD) module and a multiple target speech separation (MTSS) module.
+In this work, we propose a Multiple Target Speech Separation (MTSS) model which can simultaneously extract each speaker's voice from the mixed speech.
+To establish a relationship between different speakers in each frame, we constrain the sum of each speaker's estimated mask to 1 when extracting their speech simultaneously.
+Moreover, we proposed a speaker diarization multiple target speech separation system (SD-MTSS), which consists of a speaker diarization (SD) module and a MTSS module.
 By associating the speaker diarization task and the target speech separation task together, we do not require the additional reference speech for enrollment.
-Moreover, we propose to constrain the sum of each speakers' estimated mask to 1 when extract their speech simultaneously.
-We also modify the separated meeting-style audio with the binarized TSVAD decision.
-The experimental results show that our proposed system make significantly improvement on the simulated mixed data.
+The experimental results show that our proposed MTSS model significantly improves the separation performance on WSJ0-2mix-extr datasets.
+In addition, the SD-MTSS model outperforms the baseline by a large margin in terms of speaker independent CER on the Alimeeting datasets.
 For future works, we will implement our method with different state-of-art networks and improve the system's performance in the far-field scenarios.